echac555/Home_Sales/README.md

 # Read in the AWS S3 bucket into a DataFrame.
 from pyspark import SparkFiles

+# Getting started:
+Clone Home_Sales repository to local drive
+Initialize Libraries and dependancies listed above in the Home_Sales.ipynb notebook Execute the code to see results

 # Instructions:
 Rename the Home_Sales_starter_code.ipynb file as Home_Sales.ipynb.